jmurray2011/route53-cloudwatch-failover/README.md

 ## Environment Variables

 Set the following local environment variables.
 You can use the example.env, just rename to .env and source it.
-FUNCTIONS_NAME is the name of the lambda function you created in the AWS console.
+FUNCTION_NAME is the name of the lambda function you created in the AWS console.

 - `FUNCTION_NAME=test-failover-dns`
 - `SOURCE_FILE=lambda_function.py`